VictorLJZ/Flowform/src/docs/DatabaseSchema.md

 - `subscriptions.user_id` → `auth.users.id`: When a user is deleted, their subscription records are automatically deleted
 - `workflow_edges.form_id` → `forms.form_id`: When a form is deleted, all related workflow edges are automatically deleted
 - `workflow_edges.source_block_id` → `form_blocks.id`: When a block is deleted, all workflow edges originating from it are automatically deleted
-- `workflow_edges.target_block_id` → `form_blocks.id`: When a block is deleted, all workflow edges pointing to it are automatically deleted
+- `workflow_edges.default_target_id` → `form_blocks.id`: When a block is deleted, all workflow edges pointing to it are automatically deleted

 ## Workspace Management Tables